An essential part of risk assessment.

 Photo: Lefteris Pitarakis (AP)

-Communications plans are often a weakness among freelancers – especially those working on self-funded trips and assignments.
-Who do you keep in touch with when you work alone?
-But it’s freelancers who need a communications plan, more than most – otherwise it’s all too easy to fall into a black hole if something goes wrong.
+Communications plans are often overlooked in planning an assignment – but they are essential, especially for those working on self-funded trips and assignments.
+It’s freelancers who need a communications plan more than most – otherwise it can be easy to fall into a black hole if something goes wrong.

-These are people who your key contact should speak to if they don’t hear from you.
-Their contact details need to be clear and easy to find and should also include (where appropriate) contact details of any team members (including satellite numbers).
+Include any and all people your key contact should speak to if they lose contact with you.
+Contact details need to be clear, easy to find and should also include (where appropriate) details of any other team members.

-- Any relevant contacts on the ground working with you who would be able to assist in case of an emergency: fixers, drivers (it’s helpful to include which languages these contacts can communicate in).
+- Any relevant contacts on the ground working with you who would be able to assist in case of an emergency: fixers, drivers, translators (it’s helpful to include which languages these contacts can communicate in)

 - A colleague travelling with you, but not necessarily working with you.
-Maybe other journalists you know that are also on assignment in the same location, for instance local correspondents for a major broadcaster.
+Maybe other journalists you know that are also on assignment in the same location; for example, local correspondents for a major broadcaster.

 The people in this list should be placed in the order in which they should be contacted, each with primary contact information, time zone and dialling code information.

-Next of Kin: discuss and agree in advance with your key contact who you want to name as your next of kin – normally your spouse/partner, or closest relative.
-This person will be the member of your family who will be contacted in case of emergency.
+Discuss and agree in advance with your key contact who you want to name as your next of kin to be contacted in case of emergency – normally your spouse/partner or closest relative.
 The next of kin of all team members should be included in your risk assessment form.
-(Your key contact and next of kin may be the same person but it’s not always advisable.)

-- Brief biography: what are their credentials?
+- Brief biography of each team member: what are their credentials?
 Why are they (and you) suitable for this assignment?